-Overall, this dry food has high protein content with high fat and virtually zero carbohydrate content.
+Overall, this wet food has high protein content with high fat and around 10% carbohydrate content.

 This is a meaty, carnivore-appropriate food that’s well-suited to cats with digestive issues or inflammatory conditions.
 With a single protein source that’s not a common allergen, it’s a great choice for cats with food allergies and intolerances.

 The food has 192 calories in each 5.5-ounce can or about 35 calories per ounce.